Pandemic logistics expert outlines Hawaii’s path to restart economy

 Contact tracing has become one of the new phrases added to American lexicon over the pandemic.
 Apple and Google announced last week a partnership to use phone location to help notify people if they have come into contact with a person COVID-19 positive.

-“When you get an add on your phone you’re like how did they know you’re getting something at Burger King?
-They were tracking where you were and they saw you went to Burger King more than McDonalds or someplace else.”
-Kempfer said.
+“When you get an ad on your phone you’re like how did they know you’re getting something at Burger King?
+They were tracking where you were and they saw you went to Burger King more than McDonalds or someplace else,” Kempfer said.

 Kempfer says that masks would still be essential to keep the spread, theorizing that advertising space could be used to make them free to tourists.